Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/US004/01.requirements-engineering/US004-requiremements-engineering.md

 > **Answer:** No, he doesn't.

-> **Question:** When renting, does the owner have any space to clarify any prohibitions or obligations with the property?
+> **Question:** When renting, does the owner have any space to clarify any prohibitions or obligations with the agency?
 >
 > **Answer:** No, he doesn't.

-> **Question:** In the case of listing a land property, shall the owner refer if there is a building permit already approved?
+> **Question:** In the case of listing a land agency, shall the owner refer if there is a building permit already approved?
 >
 > **Answer:** No, he doesn't.